benlansdell/ethome/README.md

 where `label` and `prediction` reference column names to annotate the video with.

 A more detailed run through of features is provided in the How To guide.

-## References

-[1] "The Mouse Action Recognition System (MARS): a software pipeline for automated analysis of social behaviors in mice" Segalin et al, eLife 2021